kehillah-coding-2022/json-api-EytanGF/README.md

         url_list.append(object['url'])
 ```

-### Generating a List of Numbers which Corresponded to Titles/Names
+### Generating a List of Numbers which Corresponded to Titles and Names

 I then created a list of numbers which corresponded to the length of the list of films and a list of numbers which corresponded to the length of the list of everything that wasn't a film.